Pseurae/gible/README.md

 ## Building

 ### Windows
 Install mingw-w64 and run `make windows` on WSL.
-Same can be done in Mac or Linux.
+Same can be done in Mac or Linux on obtaining a working executable for Windows.

 ### Linux & Mac
 Just run `make` and gible should be compiled.